Putting.NET Windows Forms Email Integration Into Practice

 // Now you can use this link with Process.Start(mailtoLink) or embed it in a web page

-6. Answer: No, the recipient's email address is a necessary part of the mailto link and cannot be hidden.
+6. No, you cannot hide the recipient's email address because it is an essential component of the mailto link.